 How can hospice care help those with kidney disease?

-Hospice care can help improve your quality of life by alleviating the symptoms of kidney failure, such as fatigue, nausea, stiffness and difficulty sleeping.
+Hospice care can help improve your quality of life by alleviating the symptoms of kidney failure, such as fatigue and nausea.
 The hospice team will closely monitor pain and symptoms and develop a responsive plan for optimal comfort.
 Our patients experience physical, emotional and spiritual support in the comfort of their home, and spend less time in the clinic.

 Hospice’s plan of care for those with kidney disease includes: